jfro/butteredurls/README.md

 	decisions about.
 1. Upload all lessn/BU files, excluding config.php, or making sure to use the new one.
 1. Go to http://doma.in/x/install.php?start=N where
-	N is 2 if upgrading from Lessen 1.0,or
+	N is 2 if upgrading from Lessen 1.0, or
 	N is 4 if upgrading from ButteredURLs 1.1.
 1. Test some old known working redirections
 1. Delete install.php.